 - Developing a clear message to explain why your organization exists

 Balancing Autonomy and Accountability

 Innovation will not happen in organizations where people don’t have autonomy.
 Yet it can feel risky to trust people to come up with ideas, because those ideas may clash with how things are currently done.
-Therefore, it’s important that current ways of doing things aren’t laden with managers’ egos, and that everyone understands why innovation is often preferable to fine-tuning efficiency.
+Therefore, it’s important that current ways of doing things aren’t laden with managers’ egos.
+Everyone understands why innovation is often preferable to fine-tuning efficiency.